 Learn more about the illness/disability of the person you’re caring for

-Knowing about the illness/disability may be helpful in understanding the behaviour or moods of the person you're caring for.
-It's also a great idea if you are giving medication, as you'll be better able to understand possible side effects.
+This may be helpful in understanding their behaviour or moods.
+It's also a great idea if you’re giving them their medication, as you'll be better able to understand any possible side effects.